From early entry, to adjustment factors (previously known as bonus points) there are many admission pathways into the University of Sydney.

 Complete the first year of a related course with a lower ATAR then apply to transfer into your preferred course, with your first-year results taken into account.

 Returning to study after some time off can be daunting but the Mature-age Entry Scheme can help you transition smoothly.
-If you’re 21 or older and don’t have an ATAR or equivalent, or a record of tertiary study, check the admission criteria (pdf, 460KB) for more information.
-Applications for 2019 entry have closed.
+If you’re 21 or older and don’t have an ATAR or equivalent, or a record of tertiary study, check the admission criteria (pdf, 3.8MB) for more information.

 Mathematics prerequisites apply to all domestic students applying for 2020 entry on the basis of approved preparation programs under the Mature-age Entry Scheme.